The magnetic phase diagram of underdoped YBa2Cu3Oy inferred from torque magnetization and thermal conductivity: Acknowledgments

-{\bf Acknowledgements} The research of L.L. is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award DE-SC0008110.
-N.P.O. and M. H. were supported by NSF-MRSEC grant DMR 0819860.
+The research of L.L. is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award DE-SC0008110 (high field magnetization).
+M.H. and N.P.O. were supported by NSF-MRSEC grant DMR 1420541 and the Gordon and Betty Moore Foundation's EPiQS Initiative through Grant GBMF4539 (thermal conductivity and analysis).
 The experiments were performed at the National High Magnetic Field Laboratory, which is supported by National Science Foundation Cooperative Agreement No. DMR-1157490, the State of Florida, and the U.S. Department of Energy.

-\begin{figure}[t] { (color online) Magnetization in ortho-II YBa$_2$Cu$_3$O$_y$ ($y$ = 6.55, $T_c$ = 61 K, $p$ = 0.11) measured by torque magnetometry in dc field.
-Panel (a) shows the observed suseptibility $M_{obs}/B$ from $T$ = 80 to 210 K measured at 8 T (black circles) and 11 T (red) in Sample 1 ($B=\mu_0H$, with $\mu_0$ the permeability).
-The straight line is the Van Vleck anisotropy background $\Delta\chi^v = a(T+T_0)$ with $a$ = 1.18$\times 10^{-2}$ A(mTK)$^{-1}$ and $T_0$ = 305 K. The diamagnetic term $M_d$ onsets near 110 K. The inset defines the tilt angle $\theta = 25^{\circ}$ between $\bf H$ and the normal $\bf\hat{z}$.
-Panel (b) plots $M_d(T,H) = M_{obs}(T,H)-a(T+T_0)H$ vs. the $z$-component $H_z=H\cos\theta$ at selected $T$ in Sample 2.
-Splitting of the sweep-up from the sweep-down curves occurs at the melting field $H_m(T)$.
-At each $T$, the sample is in the vortex liquid state for $H>H_m(T)$.
-Diamagnetism persists to fields significantly above 32 T. For the curve at 50 K, the red arrow (labelled ``MF'') marks the $H_{c2,MF}$ value proposed in Ref. \cite{Taillefer}. } \efig

-\begin{figure}[t] { (color online) The differential susceptibility $\chi_d = \partial M/\partial B$ plotted vs. $H_z = H\cos\theta$ in Sample 2 (solid curves are digitally smoothed averages).
-At 40 K, $\chi_d$ is a smoothly decreasing function of $H$.
-Below 40 K, a conical anomaly rises above this background, growing in height as $T\to$ 10 K. The peak occurs at $H_K$ = 23 T (red arrow).
-The vertical drop in the curve at 15 K near 12 T signals the abrupt onset of hysteresis as $H$ decreases below the melting field $H_m$. } \efig

-\begin{figure}[t] { (color online) Expanded views of the curves of the thermal conductivity $\kappa_{xx}$ vs. $H$ at selected $T$ in Sample 3, with $-\nabla T||{\bf a}$ ($\perp$ chain axis).
-The vertical scale for 7.5 K is on the right axes.
-At the field $H_K$, $\kappa_{xx}$ exhibits a distinct peak (vertical arrow).
-As $H$ increases beyond $H_K$, $\kappa_{xx}$ resumes its downward decrease. } \efig

-\begin{figure}[t] { (color online) The cross-over field $H_K$ in ortho-II YBCO ($y$ = 6.55) inferred from $\chi_d$ (blue circles) and from $\kappa_{xx}$ (red triangles) plotted in the $T$-$H$ phase diagram.
-The melting field curve $H_m(T)$ (measured in dc field (open circles) and in pulsed field (open triangles)) is also plotted.
-Throughout the region between $H_m(T)$ and the maximum field 34 T (shaded light blue), the sample is in the vortex-liquid state, even above $T_c$.
-Below the curve $H_K(T)$, the uniform $d$-wave superconducting (dSC) state is stable.
-The state above $H_K(T)$ is Cooper paired and proposed here to be a pair-density wave (PDW) state.
-In the sketches of the free energy landscape, the peak is the free energy $F_N$ of the normal state, while the minima are free energies $F_{dSC}$ in the dSC and $F_{PDW}$ in the PDW state.
-Their slight difference is easily affected by $H$. } \efig